JESUS CHRIST DID NOT TEACH HELL

 Those Pharisees were living at the end of the Third Age when Jesus was living on earth amongst them; and they continued to live on after Jesus’s death and resurrection at the beginning of the Fourth Age, which is this present Age.
 Jesus said that those unbelieving Pharisees would all die unforgiven because it was not God’s purpose to reveal the true Gospel to them during their lifetime as they were not God’s Elect.
 However, please note that Jesus said that the sin of blasphemy against the Holy Spirit remains unforgiven for ‘this age’ and ‘the age to come’ only, but Jesus did not say that it remains unforgiven forever.

 All unbelievers, even those self-righteous Pharisees who blasphemed against God’s Holy Spirit, will be humbled and repent during the Lake of Fire Judgement Age, which is the Sixth Age in God’s Plan for All.
 This is when all of them will be forgiven, as explained in Chapter 12.
 Remember, Jesus Christ died to forgive the sins of the whole world.
 Also, Jesus’s last and most important prayer to Father God, before He died on the cross, was to ask for the forgiveness of all those who were in agreement to crucify Him.
-No doubt, the Pharisees who blasphemed against the Holy Spirit were also included in that group, and they will repent, be forgiven and reconciled to God in the Lake of Fire Judgement Age, and enter the Kingdom of God.
+There is no doubt that the Pharisees who blasphemed against the Holy Spirit were also included in that group, and they will repent, be forgiven and reconciled to God in the Lake of Fire Judgement Age, and enter the Kingdom of God.

 What about the resurrection of condemnation?